 Here’s a price comparison chart that I extracted from James Allen to give you an idea of how much a 4ct oval diamond costs when factors like color/clarity come into play.

 As you can see in the price chart, this K color SI1 clarity diamond costs $29,320 while this G color IF clarity diamond costs $103,020.
 That’s a difference of almost 3 times and a whopping amount of $73,703.

 Unlike smaller sized diamonds, color and clarity grades have an outsized impact on a diamond’s price because the rarity factor is compounded at large carat sizes.
 Also, issues like color and inclusions become more apparent at large carat weights which drives up demand (and prices) for higher clarity/color stones.

 Depending on what you are looking for and what your budget is, this price chart should allow you to have realistic expectations of the prices to expect when buying a four carat diamond.

-First of all, I’ve already written a comprehensive article about choosing a beautiful looking oval diamond and you should refer to this guide here first before continuing this article.
-Instead of rehashing everythuing I wrote in the guide, I am going to give you specific tips to buying a large size 4 carat oval diamond.
+First of all, I’ve already written a comprehensive article on choosing a beautiful oval diamond and you should refer to this guide here first before continuing with this article.
+Instead of rehashing everything I wrote in the guide, I am going to give you specific tips for buying a large size 4 carat oval diamond.

 Due to its big carat weight and relatively larger facets, a 4ct oval diamond has a better capacity to display brilliance and scintillation compared to smaller sized diamonds.
 That’s why cut quality is extremely important if you want to get the “wow” factor from your diamond instead of a lifeless looking diamond.